Busted (band): 2006–2012: Solo projects and bands

-After a brief stint in rehab after the Busted split, Matt set up a solo career, releasing singles in 2006 and 2007, "Up All Night", "Hey Kid", "Don't Let It Go to Waste", and "Crash" for the film Mr Bean's Holiday, all except the latter of which were included on his album Don't Let It Go to Waste.
-Matt also appeared on, and was crowned winner of, the 2006 series of I'm a Celebrity...Get Me Out of Here!.
-After being dropped from his record label, Willis has turned to presenting.
-So far he has presented at the Brit Awards and more recently ITV2's I'm a Celebrity...Get Me Out of Here!
-NOW! alongside his wife, Emma, the pair are due to get together again for E!, presenting the BAFTAs.
+After a brief stint in rehab after the Busted split, Willis began a solo career, releasing singles in 2006 and 2007, "Up All Night", "Hey Kid", "Don't Let It Go to Waste", and "Crash" for the film Mr Bean's Holiday, all except the latter of which were included on his album Don't Let It Go to Waste.
+Willis also appeared on, and was the winner of, the 2006 series of I'm a Celebrity...Get Me Out of Here!.
+After being dropped from his record label, Willis turned to presenting.
+He presented at the Brit Awards and ITV2's I'm a Celebrity...Get Me Out of Here!
+NOW! alongside his wife, Emma, the pair worked together on E!, presenting the BAFTAs.
 On Willis' Myspace, he has stated that he is currently writing with his new band, yet to be named.
-From February to November 2012, Matt Willis starred as Fiyero in the musical Wicked in London's West End where he received mixed reviews.
-It 2013 he also appeared in West End Men with fellow musical star Lee Mead at the Vaudeville Theatre in London for a limited time.

-In 2010, some sources suggested that, after a £1 million offer, Busted would reform for a tour and possibly a new album.
-Charlie denied that he would return to Busted, stating, "I wish Matt and James all the best with their future projects but I want to make it unequivocally clear that I have no interest what-so-ever in re-joining Busted and I never will", but James wrote on his Twitter page, "I'll fucking get up and do it any time, any day, anywhere".

 2013–2015: McBusted

-From 19 to 22 September 2013, Willis and Bourne made a surprise brief reunion as Busted when they joined McFly as special guests during the band's four 10th anniversary concerts at the Royal Albert Hall.
+From 19 to 22 September 2013, Willis and Bourne made a surprise brief reunion as McBusted when they joined McFly as special guests during the band's four 10th anniversary concerts at the Royal Albert Hall.
 They performed "Year 3000", "Air Hostess" and McFly's "Shine a Light" with McFly under the name 'McBusted'.
 McFly and Busted confirmed a 2014 tour together.
 Simpson said through Twitter that although he would not be joining the new supergroup, he wished them the best of luck in the future.
-McBusted released their debut album McBusted on 1 December 2014.
+McBusted released their debut album, McBusted, on 1 December 2014.
 They then embarked on another sold out UK tour, McBusted's Most Excellent Adventure Tour.

 Willis also revealed that Busted had been approached to star in the ITV2 series The Big Reunion, but turned it down because "it didn't feel right for our band."